 |Open to international students||Yes|

-The Synthetic Biology Centre for Doctoral Training (CDT) is a collaboration between Oxford, Warwick and Bristol Universities.
-It offers a four-year training programme leading to the degree of Doctor of Philosophy.
+The Synthetic Biology Centre for Doctoral Training (CDT) is a collaboration between the Universities of Bristol, Oxford and Warwick.
+It offers a four-year training programme leading to a PhD.
 The programme is designed for students with both physical and life sciences backgrounds.

 A bench fee may be charged depending on the research project

 Fees quoted are provisional, per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 In total, 18 four-year studentships (for UK/EU students) are available across the three institutions each year, of which six are available at Bristol.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The first two terms are in Oxford, taught by staff from all three institutions, and devoted to acquiring the necessary theoretical and technical skills, through a combination of intensive lecture courses, practicals, seminars, project work and training in research and communication skills.

 Over the third term and summer period at the end of the first year, students undertake two extended projects, each lasting about 10 weeks.
 These are similar in scope to a Master's level project and serve as both advanced training and to help students choose their research topic for the final three years of the course.